1600 Smith Street: History

-In 2008 Continental renewed its lease for around 450000 sqft in Continental Center I. Before the lease renewal, rumors spread stating that the airline would relocate its headquarters to office space around George Bush Intercontinental Airport due to high fuel costs affecting the airline industry; the rumors stated that the airline was studying possibilities of less expensive alternatives to Continental Center I. If the airline had left Continental Center I, 40% of the space in the building would have been unoccupied.
+In 2008, Continental renewed its lease for around 450000 sqft in Continental Center I. Before the lease renewal, rumors spread stating that the airline would relocate its headquarters to office space around George Bush Intercontinental Airport due to high fuel costs affecting the airline industry; the rumors stated that the airline was studying possibilities of less expensive alternatives to Continental Center I. If the airline had left Continental Center I, 40% of the space in the building would have been unoccupied.
 Steven Biegel, the senior vice president of Studley Inc. and a representative of office building tenants, said that the square footage renewed by Continental is a significant amount of space.
 Biegel added that if the space went vacant, the vacancy would not have had a significant impact in the Downtown Houston submarket as there is not an abundance of available space, and that another potential tenant would likely occupy it.
 Jennifer Dawson of the Houston Business Journal said that if Continental Airlines left Continental Center I, the development of Brookfield Properties's new office tower would have been delayed.
 The parties did not reveal the terms of the lease agreement.
-As of 2008, Continental Center I was 98% leased.
+As of September 2008, Continental Center I was 98% leased.

-In 2010, Continental Airlines and United Airlines announced that they would merge and that the headquarters of the combined company would be in the Chicago Loop in Chicago.
-As of 2010 Continental had around 3,000 clerical and management workers in its Downtown Houston offices and leased 450000 sqft in Continental Center I, about 40% of the tower's office space.
-United continued to occupy space in the building following the merger, but stated in 2011 that it would not renew the lease for 142000 sqft of space on six floors.
-By 2016, United had reduced their leasehold at 1600 Smith to just 140,000 SF, and announced they would be leaving at the end of 2017 for new space at 609 E Main.
+On May 2, 2010, Continental Airlines and United Airlines announced that they would merge and that the headquarters of the combined company would be in the Chicago Loop in Chicago.
+As of 2010, Continental had around 3,000 clerical and management workers in its Downtown Houston offices and leased 450000 sqft in Continental Center I, about 40% of the tower's office space.
+United continued to occupy space in the building following the merger’s completion in October 2010, but stated in December 2011 that it would not renew the lease for 142000 sqft of space on six floors.
+By February 2016, United had reduced their leasehold at 1600 Smith to just 140,000 SF, and announced they would be leaving at the end of 2017 for new space at 609 E Main.

-In 2011 Chevron renewed a lease for 311000 sqft of space for seven years.
+In July 2011, Chevron renewed a lease for 311000 sqft of space for seven years.

 As of July 2018, the building was 69% leased with over 500,000 square feet available.

+On October 8, 2025, it was announced that Houston City Council approved the purchase of the building for use as the new headquarters for the Houston Police Department and Houston Public Works, among other city departments.